aussieaddons/web/_addons/afl.md

 It's not going to be much fun entering this in if you're using a TV remote control.

-If you have access to anything else like a usb keyboard or smartphone remote control for Kodi then definitely save yourself the frustration.
+If you have access to anything else like a USB keyboard or smartphone remote control for Kodi then definitely save yourself the frustration.

 ### Methods 3: Telstra free subscription